Trent Sherfield: Buffalo Bills

 Sherfield signed a one-year contract with the Buffalo Bills on March 20, 2023.
-Sherfield caught his first touchdown with the Bills against his old team, the Miami Dolphins, in week 18, off a deflected pass.
+Sherfield caught his first touchdown with the Bills against his old team, the Miami Dolphins, in Week 18, off a deflected pass.
 The Bills would go on to win 21–14 to clinch the division title.

 Minnesota Vikings

 On March 14, 2024, Sherfield signed with the Minnesota Vikings.

 Denver Broncos

 On March 13, 2025, the Denver Broncos signed Sherfield to a two-year, $8 million contract.
 On November 15, Sherfield was waived by the Broncos after they signed Lil'Jordan Humphrey to replace his role.

 Arizona Cardinals (second stint)

-On November 19, 2025, Sherfield was signed to the Arizona Cardinals practice squad.
+On November 19, 2025, Sherfield was signed to the Arizona Cardinals' practice squad.

+New England Patriots

+On January 13, 2026, Sherfield was signed to the New England Patriots' practice squad.
+He was released on January 24, but was re-signed to the practice squad four days later.

+Buffalo Bills (second stint)

+On March 26, 2026, Sherfield signed with the Buffalo Bills on a one-year contract.
+He was released on August 30 and re-signed to the practice squad the next day.